Olivia Munn Says Aaron Rodgers Was Estranged From His Family Before They Dated

 While people have blamed Munn for the family drama, the X-Men: Apocalypse star told Andy Cohen the family drama started prior to her relationship with Aaron.

-"He hadn't spoken to the parents and one brother, [Jordan], for like eight months before we started dating," she told the Radio Andy host.
+"He hadn't spoken to the parents and one brother for like eight months before we started dating," she told the Radio Andy host.

 In fact, Munn told the Bravo star she actually encouraged Aaron to have an "honest conversation" with his parents while she was still on The Newsroom.